 The Araki is a one-of-a-kind intimate dining experience offering sushi like you’ve never seen before.
-Founder, Chef Mitsuhiro Araki is the only Japanese sushi chef to have ever achieved 3 Michelin stars in both Tokyo and London, Chef Mitsuhiro Araki personally serves guests his world-renowned style of sushi which follows the origins of Edomae sushi.
+Founder, Chef Mitsuhiro Araki is the only Japanese sushi chef to have ever achieved 3 Michelin stars in both Tokyo and London.
+The Araki focuses on serving their guests with Chef Araki’s world-renowned style of sushi which follows the origins of Edomae sushi.
 In Hong Kong, the Araki takes great pride in showcasing some locally-caught seafood and the best ingredients Japan has to offer.

 If you would like to join the Araki team, please email us your CV to firstname.lastname@example.org

 Friday: 12:30, 18:00, 20:30